radareorg/radare2-book/src/search_bytes/configurating_the_search.md

 The `search.align` variable is used to limit valid search hits to certain alignment.
 For example, with `e search.align=4` you will see only hits found at 4-bytes aligned offsets.

 The `search.flags` boolean variable instructs the search engine to flag hits so that they can be referenced later.
 If a currently running search is interrupted with `Ctrl-C` keyboard sequence, current search position is flagged with `search_stop`.

+The `search.in` variable specifies search boundaries.
+To search entire memory, use `e search.in = dbg.maps`.
+The default value is `dbg.map`.